geoffgould.net

 The Dark Elf

 My brother just about holds a monopoly on recording community theatre in northern New Jersey.
 For a time he stopped liking doing it, but continued to do it as requests continued to come in.
-During this period he began to dislike it so much, that he literally price-gouged clients in advance, when a group asks him to record their stage play or musical.
-He demanded a massive amount of cash up front, a ridiculously large pre-order amount of units, etc. But no matter how much he tries to get them to say That's Insane, and they can go find someone else... my brother's skill at it is such that they invariably agree to his high demands.
+During this period he began to dislike it so much, that when a group asks him to record their stage play or musical, he literally would price-gouge his clients in advance.
+He would demand a massive amount of cash up front, a ridiculously large pre-order amount of units, etc. But no matter how much he tries to get them to say That's Insane, so they would go find someone else... my brother's skill at video taping and editing was such that they invariably agree to his high demands without so much as a qualm.

 Dammit! he would think to himself at their acceptance, as he instantly would become honour-bound to do it.